github/docs/content/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system.md

 If you want to upload more than one set of results to the {% data variables.product.prodname_code_scanning %} API for a commit in a repository, you must identify each set of results as a unique set.
 For repositories where you create more than one {% data variables.product.prodname_codeql %} database to analyze for each commit, use the `--sarif-category` option to specify a language or other unique category for each SARIF file that you generate for that repository.

+### Alternative if your CI system cannot trigger the {% data variables.product.prodname_codeql_cli %}

+{% ifversion fpt or ghes > 3.2 or ghae-next %}

+If your CI system cannot trigger the {% data variables.product.prodname_codeql_cli %} autobuild and you cannot specify a command line for the build, you can use indirect build tracing to create {% data variables.product.prodname_codeql %} databases for compiled languages.
+For more information, see [Using indirect build tracing](https://codeql.github.com/docs/codeql-cli/creating-codeql-databases/#using-indirect-build-tracing) in the documentation for the {% data variables.product.prodname_codeql_cli %}.

+{% endif %}

+{% ifversion ghes < 3.3 %}

+{% data reusables.code-scanning.use-codeql-runner-not-cli %}

+{% data reusables.code-scanning.deprecation-codeql-runner %}

+{% endif %}

 {% endif %}

 ## Further reading